Referral and Intake

 Early Psychosis Intervention:

 ‘Psychosis’ is a medical condition.
 It is a serious but treatable brain disorder.
-Men and women from all backgrounds can experience psychosis.
+It can affect anyone.
 For some, loss of contact with reality occurs, making it difficult to know what is real and what is not.
 There are many different signs and symptoms.
 Not every person will have the same experience.
-This program serves adolescents and young adults (ages 16 to 35 years) and their families to better understand and manage psychosis.
+This program serves youth and young adults (ages 16 to 35 years) and their families to better understand and manage psychosis.
 Early intervention is the key to recovery.

 Case Management/Medication support:

 This service provides support to individuals who are struggling with more complex mental health presentations such as schizophrenia.
 Services focus on improving quality of life in alignment with client goals.
-This may include symptom monitoring, information and support to clients and their families to better understand and cope with illness, medication monitoring to ensure the medication is working and discuss any side-effects.
-Our program nurse may also administer any long-acting antipsychotic injections
+This may include symptom monitoring, information and support to clients and their families to better understand and cope with illness, medication monitoring to ensure the medication is working and review of side-effects.
+Our program nurse may also administer long-acting antipsychotic injections

 Psychiatric services are available both onsite and via videoconference by physician referral only .This service provides assessment, consultation, medication review and follow-up as needed.
 The service is provided as a shared care model between the client's health care provider and psychiatrist to address any questions or concerns that might arise regarding diagnosis or treatment.